Trending Now

 The National FFA Agriscience Fair recognizes student researchers studying the application of agricultural scientific principles and emerging technologies in agricultural enterprises.
 The agriscience fair is for middle and high school students.
 Participation begins at the local level and progresses to state and national levels.

-• 7 Missouri FFA agriscience fair projects (with 10 participants) placed in the top ten in the nation.
-Those individuals were:
+9 Missouri FFA agriscience fair projects (with 16 participants) placed in the top ten in the nation.
+Those teams or individuals were:

-• Animal Systems – Division 4 – Isabel Morris & Lucy Conger – Rolla FFA – 4th place
+Isabel Morris & Lucy Conger Rolla Div.
+6, Social Science 4th place

 National FFA Endorsed Activities: